-Since we arrived in Germany almost two months ago, we’ve been trying to book a flat at the Hotel Beckmann.
+Since we arrived in Germany almost two months ago, we kept trying to book a flat at the Hotel Beckmann.
 Just up the road from Trav’s lab at Max Planck, it was highly recommended by several of his co-workers.
-Offering both traditional hotel rooms as well as long-term guest apartments with full kitchens, their latter option would have been ideal for us for the past two months we’ve been in temporary housing.
+It offers both traditional hotel rooms as well as long-term guest apartments with full kitchens, and their latter option would have been ideal for us for the past two months that we’ve been in temporary housing.
 The Beckmann’s monthly rates cost significantly less than the nightly prices we’ve been paying everywhere else we’ve stayed.

-Each time we bounced from one Airbnb or guesthouse to the next, Travis emailed or called the hotel to check availability, always receiving very friendly, prompt responses, typically from Herr Beckmann himself.
+Each time we bounced from one Airbnb or guesthouse to the next, Travis would email or call the hotel to check availability, always receiving very friendly, prompt responses, typically from Herr Beckmann himself.
 And each time they confirmed their guesthouses were still full, I’d stare wistfully at the hotel when we drove past on our way to see another flat in Nikolausberg.
 It always looked so cozy and inviting with its strands of twinkling white lights laced along the eves, more glowing from the branches of a live Christmas tree out front.

 Meeting Herr Beckmann for the first time, I liked him immediately.
 He recognized Trav’s name from previous contact, listened while we explained our need for an open-ended reservation until our new flat would be ready for us to move in, and promptly showed us two different flats that were available.
 Letting us take our pick, he even assured us he could meet us for check-in the following day, Christmas Eve.

 Because the bank was closed, he had to use the ATM for the first time in Germany.
 While he was trying to decipher some of the instructions in German, the machine sucked his card in and absolutely refused to give it back.
 Apparently, the card was not merely confiscated but completely destroyed, so he’s currently waiting for a new one to arrive in the mail.

 As Travis and I unpacked a growing number of kitchen items and stowed our clothes, Tica and Touille snuffled around another new and interesting place.

 With no particular plans to go out, I was looking forward to a quiet evening watching some of our favorite Christmas movies: The Grinch (mine) and A Christmas Story (Trav’s).

-Opting out of our lazy stay-at-home evening, we threw in just about all we had to contribute, a bottle of rum, and drove to Holzminden.
-Bummed we didn’t have anything better for our hosts and concerned that I’d be under-dressed for another fancy Christmas dinner, I was relieved when our friends greeted us at the door wearing casual clothes and warm smiles.
+Opting out of our lazy stay-at-home evening, we threw in just about all we had to contribute – a bottle of rum – and drove to Holzminden.
+Bummed we didn’t have anything better for our hosts and concerned that I’d be again under-dressed for a fancy Christmas dinner, I was relieved when our friends greeted us at the door wearing casual clothes and warm smiles.

 When dinner was served, our hosts generously filled our plates with Basmati rice drenched in lentil soup, several meat dishes, potatoes, and a perfectly seasoned spicy sauce.
 Offering us spoons if we preferred, we opted to eat with our fingers as they were, which is customary.
 Wondering if it would be difficult to scoop up the rice and juices, I was surprised to find it no more difficult, or messy, than sopping up mashed potatoes and gravy with fried chicken, or beans and rice with tortilla shells.